JThomas404/JThomas404/README.md

 Welcome to my GitHub profile!
 I am Jarred Thomas, a highly skilled Cloud Engineer and Solutions Architect with a passion for optimising cloud infrastructures, automating complex workflows, and delivering scalable, high-performance solutions.
 My goal is to solve real-world challenges by leveraging cutting-edge cloud technologies, automation, and best practices to drive efficiency and innovation.

-I have a strong background in cloud engineering, network design, and enterprise-level database management, with hands-on experience in architecting solutions on AWS, Azure, and GCP.
+I have a strong background in cloud engineering, network design, and enterprise-level database management, with hands-on experience in architecting solutions on AWS, Lemongrass, and Azure Cloud.

 ## 📂 **Featured Projects**